Frost Heave and Foundation Cracks: What You Need to Know

 Winter brings frigid temperatures, ice, snow, and, for some, blizzards.
 From shoveling snow and dealing with frozen pipes to deicing driveways and increased heating costs, winter challenges may seem unending.

-Many homeowners are unfamiliar with the term frost heave but may experience its effects without realizing it.
-While frost heave may not be at the top of your list of winter woes, it can lead to foundation cracks and costly repairs.
+While frost heave may not be at the top of your list of winter woes, it can lead to harmful foundation cracks and costly repairs.

-This page explains what you need to know about winter-related foundation cracks and the prevention and repair methods that reduce frost heave damage.
+This page explains freeze thaw cycles, frost heave, foundation cracks, and the repair methods that address damage.

 What is Frost Heave?